Chris Rea (rugby union): Later life

-Rea became a sports journalist, working for the BBC amongst others, and became Head of Marketing at the MCC and then IRB Communications Manager in 2000.
-He presented Rugby Special and also hosted the BBC's canoeing contest 'Paddles Up' during the 1980s and early 1990s.
-In 1995 he moved to ITV to commentate on matches in the 1995 World Cup He is a former student of the University of St Andrews.
+He became a sports journalist, working as rugby union correspondent for The Scotsman and The Observer.
+He moved to the BBC, where he worked for many years covering both rugby and golf.
+He was later employed by the MCC.
+Rea joined the IRB as Communications Manager in 2000.
+He presented Rugby Special from the early 1980s until the mid-1990s and also hosted the BBC's canoeing contest 'Paddles Up' during the 1980s and early 1990s.
+In 1995 he moved to ITV to commentate on matches in the 1995 World Cup.